featurist/hyperdom/readme.md

 When the event handler has completed the view is automatically re-rendered.

-If you return a promise, then the view is re-rendered when the promise resolves.
-You can also return a function to have more control over when rendering happens, see [animations](#animations).
+If you return a promise, then the view is also re-rendered when the promise resolves.

 ```JavaScript
 function render(model) {